 SIP trunks and SIP gateways from T-Systems are the VoIP successors to the former ISDN and analog connections.
-Depending on the network design and migration concept, local SIP trunks can be used as ISDN successors, as can central SIP gateways too – with up to 50,000 voice channels.
-VoIP solutions were often connected in the past in companies over ISDN gateways to the classic public telephone network and its differing technology.
+Depending on the network design and migration concept, local SIP trunks can be used as ISDN successors, as well as central SIP gateways – with up to 50,000 voice channels.
+In the past, VoIP solutions in companies were often connected over ISDN gateways to the classic public telephone network and its differing technology.
 SIP trunking on the other hand follows a different approach and replaces classic technologies such as Public Switched Telephone Network (PSTN) telephone connections.
 The connection between the VoIP telephone system and the carrier network is established directly.

 Central SIP gateway bundles all voice traffic

 There are two main solution approaches here: the decentralized approach replaces PSTN connections with SIP trunks.
 The centralized approach on the other hand opts for a central SIP gateway for all locations connected to the VPN.
 A central SIP gateway bundles the company's external voice traffic over the in-house VPN and is therefore the central connection to the public telephone networks.

 The advantages of the central SIP trunking approach are clearly evident when it comes to the topic of security for example: in the decentralized procedure, security management has to take account of each SIP trunk individually.
 With a centralized SIP gateway on the other hand, security management can also be performed centrally.

 Central SIP gateway for 18 European countries at present*

 Migration of the former PSTN phone numbers of all locations and countries to the central SIP gateway